IBMTechSales/Liberty-Workshop/docs/environments-setup/reserve-environment/reserve_environment.md

 	 <br>

-2. Select “**Reserve for Now**” Radio button, and then follow the on-screen dialog to reserve an environment in a Skytap data center in the closest Geography (US-Central, EMEA, Asia Pacific)
+2. Select “**Reserve for Now**” Radio button, and then follow the on-screen dialog to reserve an environment in an IBM Cloud data center in the closest Geography (US-Central, EMEA, Asia Pacific)

     a.
-The environment **name** should be pre-filled with “**Liberty Workshop Skytap Environment**”
+The environment **name** should be pre-filled with “**Liberty Workshop environment - VMWare**”

     b.  **Purpose**: Select a `purpose` from the drop-down menu